Yazidis: Identity

-When Tord Wallström, a Swedish journalist, met the Yazidi Mir, Tahsin Beg in 1974, Tahsin stated his reason for participating in the Kurdish Revolt.
+When Tord Wallström, a Swedish journalist, met the Yazidi Mir Tahsin Beg in 1974, Tahsin stated his reason for participating in the Kurdish Revolt.
 He stated, "I believe in the principles of the revolt.
 However, there is no relation between the religion and the revolt.
-I am Kurdish, and all the Yezidis are Kurdish; this is the reason why I joined this revolt".
-The journalist asked whether all the Yezidis are participating in the revolt, to which Mîr Tahsin responded: "No, but because their participation in the revolt has not been necessary as of yet.
+I am Kurdish, and all the Yazidis are Kurdish; this is the reason why I joined this revolt".
+The journalist asked whether all the Yazidis are participating in the revolt, to which Mîr Tahsin responded: "No, but because their participation in the revolt has not been necessary as of yet.
 I've not requested their participation, but if I do, at least 95% will join the revolt.
 By the way, the government executed 20 Yazidis recently in Mosul".

-Elsewhere, in Soviet Union, the Kurdish identity played an important role for the Yazidis in Georgia and Armenia, who played a crucial role in promoting a secularized idea of Kurdish nationalism and making huge achievements in preserving and institutionalizing Kurdish culture, folklore and language already in the early 20th century.
+Elsewhere, in the Soviet Union, the Kurdish identity played an important role for the Yazidis in Georgia and Armenia, who played a crucial role in promoting a secularized idea of Kurdish nationalism and making in preserving and institutionalizing Kurdish culture, folklore and language in the early 20th century.
 Soviet Yazidis were able to establish the first Kurdish theatre and radio station in history, in addition, the first Kurdish Latin-based alphabet was created by the Yazidi intellectual Erebê Şemo, who was also responsible for writing the first-ever Kurmanji novel in 1929 titled "Şivanê Kurmanca" (The Kurdish/Kurmanji Shepherd).

 The Yezidi Spiritual Council in Lalish released a statement where they emphasized and expressed their pride in the Kurdish identity of Yezidis, based on linguistic, historical, geographical and traditional facts.
 The statement was signed by the Mir, Baba Sheikh, Sheikh al-Wazir, a Peshimam and a Qawwal.

 Historically, there have been persecutions against Yazidis at the hand of some Muslim Kurdish tribes, and this persecution has on numerous occasions threatened the existence of Yazidis as a distinct group.

-Religion

-Yazidism is a monotheistic faith based on belief in one God, who created the world and entrusted it into the care of a Heptad of seven Holy Beings, often known as Angels or heft sirr (the Seven Mysteries).
-Preeminent among these is Tawûsî Melek (also known as "Melek Taûs"), the Peacock Angel.
-Traditionally, Yazidis who marry non-Yazidis are considered to have converted to the religion of their spouse.

 Genetics

-Kurds developed an own typical genetic profile called "Modal Kurdish Haplotype" (KMH or MKMH for Muslim Kurds) on subclade J2-M172 with the following loci: 14-15-23-10-11-12.
+Kurds developed a typical genetic profile called "Modal Kurdish Haplotype" (KMH or MKMH for Muslim Kurds) on subclade J2-M172 with the following loci: 14-15-23-10-11-12.
 The highest percentage of this haplotype has been measured so far in Yezidis in Armenia: